tzeikob/javascript-patterns/control-flow/sequential-execution/README.md

   });
 ```

 By chaining each promise returned from a task we are making sure that the execution is running in a strictly sequential order.
-Any rejected promise during the execution will be caught by the error handler defined in the `catch` method, this way error handling is now easier to implement leading us to a more maintainable code.
+Any rejected promise during the execution will be caught by the error handler defined in the `catch` method, something that is making our code more maintainable and reliable against bugs introduced during development.

 ## Considerations ##